LAAC-LSCP/laac-lscp.github.io/docs/oberon.md

 drwxr-xr-x  3 username bootphon   34 Oct 26 11:47 shared
 ```

-The permissions listed in the left should be the same for each directory
+The permissions listed in the left should be the same for each directory.

+You now have a ready to use structure to organize and store your projects and data :)